Microsoft/azure-docs.pt-pt/articles/service-fabric/security-baseline.md

 * [Compreender as recomendações do contentor do Centro de Segurança do Azure](../security-center/container-security.md)

-**Monitorização do Centro de Segurança Azure**: Atualmente não disponível
+**Monitorização do Centro de Segurança do Azure**: Não disponível atualmente

 **Responsabilidade**: Cliente